The latest PR news from PRovoke Media, previously known as the Holmes Report.

 — Diana Marszalek

-Grayling has had something of a turnaround over the past couple of years, testament to the leadership of Sarah Scholefield and public affairs supremo Richard Jukes, who were elevated in 2019 from UK CEO and chair respectively to the same roles across Europe, and then in late 2020 became global CEO and chairman, marking a return to global leadership roles at the Huntsworth agency.
-Grayling strengthened its corporate and public affairs bench in November 2020 with the hire of former Cicero and Weber Shandwick public affairs lead and Sky News political editor Joey Jones as senior counsel, as well as Pete Murray, Arup’s former head of government affairs, and appointing former secretary of state Baroness Nicky Morgan to its advisory board in September.
+Grayling has enjoyed an impressive turnaround over the past couple of years, testament to the leadership of Sarah Scholefield and public affairs supremo Richard Jukes, who were elevated in 2019 from UK CEO and chair respectively to the same roles across Europe, and then in late 2020 became global CEO and chairman.
+Beyond the public affairs realm where it is a regional powerhouse, Grayling strengthened its corporate capabilities in recent years.
 The agency is also upping its focus on creativity across all its areas of work, extending its creative function, Ignite, into a global creative studio.

-In the UK, Grayling has a regional network of nine offices.
-Across Continental Europe, it has 17 wholly-owned offices in Austria, Belgium, Bulgaria, Croatia, the Czech Republic, France, Germany, Hungary, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Spain and Ukraine, plus affiliates in 15 other countries.
+In the UK, Grayling has an unusual regional network of nine offices as well as its London headquarters.
+Across Continental Europe, it has wholly-owned offices in Austria, Belgium, Bulgaria, Croatia, the Czech Republic, France, Germany, Hungary, Poland, Romania, Serbia, Slovakia, Slovenia, Spain and Ukraine—although it divested itself of its Russian operations earlier this year—plus affiliates in 15 other countries.
 It also has affiliates across the Middle East and Africa.

 — Diana Marszalek